 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover will cause the Fund to incur additional transaction costs.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, may affect the Fund's performance.
-Because the Fund had not commenced investment operations as of the fiscal year ended December 31, 2021, no portfolio turnover information is available at this time.
+Because the Fund has not commenced investment operations prior to the date of this Prospectus, no portfolio turnover information is available at this time.